loren0223/myshop/README.md

 3. Clone this project
 4. Install all dependencies via npm
 5. Replace the environment variables in nodemon.json
-6. Start the app via npm, enjoy and have fun
+6. Start the app via "npm run start:dev"

-# npm run start:dev
+Enjoy